 In men, osteoporosis might be linked with a gradual age-related decline in testosterone levels.
 Testosterone replacement therapy can help improve symptoms of low testosterone, but osteoporosis medications have been better studied in men to treat osteoporosis and thus are recommended alone or in addition to testosterone.

-Romosozumab (Evenity).
-This is the newest bone-building medication to treat osteoporosis.
-It is given as an injection every month at your doctor's office.
-It is limited to one year of treatment, followed by other osteoporosis medications.
+- Romosozumab (Evenity).
+This is the newest bone-building medicine to treat osteoporosis.
+It is given as an injection every month at your doctor's office and is limited to one year of treatment.

 Lifestyle and home remedies